Zamiell/isaac-faq/mod-organization.md

 return item1
 ```

-In this way, we only register one callback function per callback.
+In this way, we only invoke the `AddCallback` method inside of a specific callback file.
+(Usually, this means that there is only one callback registration per callback, but there can be more than one if the callback supports tertiary arguments.
+But there would never be more than one callback + tertiary argument pair.)

 One advantage of having an extra degree of hierarchy is that you can more easily control the *order* of feature execution.
 This can be important for bigger mods.
 As a toy example, say that one item/feature takes away all items from a player at the beginning of a run, and another item/feature adds items to a player at the beginning of a run.
 In this case, you would need to ensure that the former feature is executed last.
 It's easy to accomplish this in a callback file.